NetEase/pomelo-unityclient/README.md

 It is very simple to use pomelo-unityclient.
 Copy all the DLLS locating in the file of /bin/Debug/ to your project.

-Of cource, you can download this project and compile it:
+Of course, you can download this project and compile it:

 >git clone  https://github.com/NetEase/pomelo-unityclient.git